 The details from every business transaction, such as the date and amount are posted from the General Journal into the appropriate General Ledger pages.

-The above sample ledger page is for the bank account as can be seen in the heading.
+The above sample ledger page is for the bank account as can be seen in the heading that says Bank.

 The date columns indicate that this bookkeeping ledger is for the month of April.